- Must visit

 Discover the best of Maastricht — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Maastricht trip today.

-Maastricht’s best-known square, framed by major churches and historic buildings, and a focal point for events, terraces, and city atmosphere.
+Maastricht’s iconic central square, framed by monumental churches and historic buildings, and a prime place to feel the city’s atmosphere.

 Official public transport app